jimd1989/boar/README.md

 Make sure to read `man boar` too.
 There are even more features, such as touch sensitivity and fixed-rate operators, that are documented there.

-## Caveats

-Basic is beautiful, but I'd like to incorporate dithering, free-running LFOs,  etc. into boar eventually.
-Keep your nose to the ground for updates.

 ## Acknowledgements

 + [John Chowning](https://en.wikipedia.org/wiki/John_Chowning) is the man.
 His book _FM Theory and Applications_ was my bible as I learned the basics of synthesis.